 Incapacitation may result from the use of alcohol and/or other drugs; however, consumption of alcohol of other drugs, inebriation, or intoxication alone are insufficient to establish incapacitation.
 Incapacitation is beyond mere drunkenness or intoxication.
-The impact of alcohol or drugs varies from person to person, and evaluating incapacitation requires an assessment of how consumption of alcohol and/or drugs impacts an individual's:
+The impact of alcohol or drugs varies from person to person, and forcible and non-forcible sex crimes as defined by the FBI's Uniform Crime Reporting System.
+See 34 C.F.R. § 106.30(a).

+evaluating incapacitation requires an assessment of how consumption of alcohol and/or drugs impacts an individual's: